 Matthias Clamer/Getty Images

-Sunscreen should be a savior on a sunny day.
-Yet researchers recently found that many of us barely use it for skin protection.
+May is skin cancer awareness month and sunscreen is a key prevention tool.
+Yet researchers have found that many of us barely use it for skin protection.
 And when we do, we’re skimping, not slathering it on.

-These mistakes were uncovered recently in the Journal of the American Academy of Dermatology, which contained a report about an experiment with free sunscreen dispensers.
+These mistakes were uncovered last year in the Journal of the American Academy of Dermatology, which contained a report about an experiment with free sunscreen dispensers.

 Researchers placed the dispensers throughout the grounds of the Minnesota State Fair and for 93 hours watched how 2,187 people used sunscreen.
 Only one third applied it to all of their exposed skin, and just slightly more (38 percent) had on sun-protective clothing, hats or sunglasses.

 Other observations from the fair experiment: More women than men used the free sunscreen, and fewer people applied it on cloudy days.
 “Even on cloudy days, up to 80 percent of the sun’s harmful UV rays can reach your skin,” says Ingrid Polcari, MD, FAAD, board-certified dermatologist and one of the study authors.